zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             The <code>V8 engine</code> (used in Chrome and Edge) starts by parsing this binary.
             Think of it as unpacking a box full of labeled components: functions, variables, memory blocks, and function tables.
-V8 doesn’t execute anything yet; it’s just organizing the pieces in a way that makes them runnable:
+V8 doesn’t execute anything yet; it’s just organizing the pieces in a way that makes them runnable.
+Below is the different parts of WebAssembly.
         </p>
         <img src="{{ '/blogs/PwningWasm-BreakingXssFilters/assets/wasm-metas.png' | relative_url }}" alt="snippet" class="code-screenshot" />
         <p>